AidanShirey/fly/README.md

 # Fly - The Online Zip File Previewer
 Want to glance at the content of a zip file?
 Don't want to clutter your computer with unzipping software?
 Maybe you just don't trust the person who gave you the file in the first place.
-Just upload your file and click on the cards below to view.
+Fly solves these problems by extracting the content from zip files and allows the user to preview files without having to extract them to their computer.

 # Libraries Used
 **JSZip:** Used to unpack the locally uploaded files.